 Do Diapers Expire?
 One question that is usually on many parents’ mind is if diapers expire and if they do what part will expire first.
 Also, you may want to know if certain brands last longer than others.
-To find out the answers to these and many more questions read on.
+Let us explore questions such as do diapers have expiration dates?
+Read on.

 Table of Contents

 Diapers are made from different parts such as the cloth of the diaper, the adhesive strips, the elastic waistband, and the chemical for absorption.

 - According to findings from various discussion boards, many parents affirmed that diapers do not truly expire, but the different parts break down with time.

 - For instance, the cloth of the diaper may yellow, and the elastic waistband may break down or lose its elasticity.

 - Over time the adhesive strips may not be as effective as when the pack was first opened although they will still work.

 Also, diapers opened for an extended period will not absorb as much moisture as they used to previously – the exposure of the diaper to a lot of moisture from the air results in a reduction in the absorbency level.